 Setup and Basics

-Starting off is often the hardest part of any technical project, so with that in mind, we help you get up and running in no time.
-Our step-by-step tutorials guide you through the process of which models of Raspberry Pi are available, how they work, how you get an operating system on one and how you can turn it into a useable computer and the base for all your future projects.
+Starting off is often the hardest part of any technical project; with that in mind, we help you get up and running in no time.
+Our step-by-step tutorials will guide you through the process of which models of Raspberry Pi are available, how they work, how you get an operating system onto one and how you can turn it into a useable computer and the base for all your future projects.

 The return of the ‘80s bedroom coder is one of the best examples of how the Raspberry Pi has changed the world of technology.
 Harking back to a time when limited resources meant more imaginative programming, the Raspberry Pi embraces its technological heritage and provides a stable and easy to learn platform on which to begin coding.

-The Raspberry Pi has been used for some really amazing projects by its userbase.
-Media servers, robots, 3D laser controllers, retro arcade machines, the list goes on.
+The Raspberry Pi has been used for some pretty amazing projects by its userbase.
+Media servers, inside robots, 3D laser controllers, retro arcade machines, the list goes on.
 It’s even been sent to the edge of the atmosphere in a balloon and, quite remarkably, on board the International Space Station with British Astronaut Tim Peake.
-The Raspberry Pi really is out of this world technology.
-Whilst we can’t send you into space (yet) we have got some cosmic projects for you to try out.
+The Raspberry Pi, then, really is out of this world technology.
+Whilst we can’t send you into space (yet) we have got some great projects for you to try out.